 SPECIAL OFFER: Speak the Truth town halls: grades 5-12

-The first teacher, after school program or youth organization to SIGN UP for a Speak the Truth event by Nov.
-1 will receive a FREE VIRTUAL TOWN HALL* thanks to a grant from Indiana Humanities and the Indiana Newspapers in Education Foundation.
+Teachers, after school programs or youth organizations can SIGN UP for a virtual Speak the Truth event in 2021 and receive a FREE VIRTUAL TOWN HALL* thanks to a grant from Indiana Humanities and the Indiana Newspapers in Education Foundation.

 *(Virtual town halls include lesson plans and 20 copies of The Birth of the First Amendment along with participation prizes! $500 value)

-Register by Nov.
+Register by Feb.
 1 for your students to host their virtual Speak The Truth town hall.
-We’ll bring the local and/or national journalists to answer your questions and discuss the First Amendment and the role of journalists in America today.

 Register here or contact Donna Griffin at email@example.com or 317-640-4430 for more information.